Frequently Asked Questions

 Will I be able to change my child’s schedule?

 Our policies are designed to give families maximum flexibility while considering the realities of camp enrollment.
-We accommodate schedule change requests until June 11th, 2017 (additions are dependent upon space availability).
-After June 11th, all schedules are considered final.
+We accommodate schedule change requests until May 10th, 2024.
+(Adding days are dependent upon space availability).
+After May 10th, all schedules are considered final.

 Can I cancel my child’s registration?

-All payments, less the $50 registration fee per camper, are refundable on or before June 11th and must be requested by calling Camp RAD or emailing the director.
-Refunds of camp fees are not provided after June 11th, 2017 for any reason, including, without limitation: absences, suspensions, dismissals, or withdrawals.
-After June 11th, no refunds will be issued, and all unpaid fees shall be due and payable in the amounts and at the times designated in the contract.
-For extended illness, refunds will be on a per day basis beginning after the fourth day of absence.
-A signed letter from a physician is required for a refund.
+All payments, less the $50 registration fee per camper, are refundable on or before May 10th and must be requested by calling Camp RAD or emailing the director.
+Refunds of camp fees are not provided after May 10th, 2024 for any reason, including, without limitation: absences, suspensions, dismissals, or withdrawals.
+After May 10th, no refunds will be issued, and all unpaid fees shall be due and payable in the amounts and at the times designated in the contract.
+For extended illness, refunds will be on a per day basis beginning after the third day of absence.
+A letter from a physician is required for a refund.
 Refunds are written 30 days from the written request.

 What is your tax ID #?